Skip to main content

 Re-Evaluating Your Kitchen and Personal Care

 Beyond your diet, your daily routines offer other significant opportunities to reduce your exposure.
 The plastics used for food storage, the cookware you use, and the products you apply to your skin are all potential sources of endocrine disruptors.
-Plastic containers, especially when heated, can leach chemicals like and into your food.
+Plastic containers, especially when heated, can leach chemicals like BPA and phthalates into your food.

 Non-stick cookware can release perfluorinated compounds (PFCs) at high temperatures.
 Personal care products often contain parabens as preservatives and phthalates in their fragrances, both of which are readily absorbed through the skin.